woonsocket/bqbl/docs/rules.md

         * The QB was removed when their team was clearly winning the game.

-    * In borderline situations where the intent of the coach is not clear, we use the general guideline that the QB played it's necessary (but not sufficient) to have a passer rating below 67.0, or at least 2 turnovers.
+    * In borderline situations where the intent of the coach is not clear, we use the general guideline that the QB is Bad if their passer rating is below 67.0, *or* if they had at least 2 turnovers.

 ## 24/7 points